 Through the issuance of tax exempt mortgage revenue bonds, THDA makes homeownership funds available for first-time, low- and moderate-income homebuyers.
 THDA does not serve as a direct lender, but works with approximately 90 originating agents (OAs) throughout the state.
 The originating agents prepare and package the application along with other required documentation.
 The package is then sent to THDA for underwriting.
-THDA then issues a commitment of funding, usually within one to two weeks, to the originating agent, and the loan goes to closing.
-Each time a bond issue occurs, the agency notifies originating agents as well as real estate agents.
+THDA then issues a commitment of funding, to the originating agent and will close soon thereafter.